Archery Blog Updates

 The defined season ends for the purpose of catastrophic insurance for Archery with the State Championship.
 For insurance purposes, the opportunity to participate in regular season contests shall end at all levels of play (grades 9-12) on the day prior to the first day for varsity level competition in KHSAA sanctioned postseason events, with the exception that the varsity team may practice and play through its elimination from KHSAA sanctioned tournament play.
 Following elimination, there shall be no further official practice or play during the remainder of the academic school year.

-Will Archery participants be permitted to compete in outside events before the season and after the season, but during the school year?
+Are Archery participants permitted to compete in outside events before the season and after the season, but during the school year?

 Yes.
 There are no restrictions on outside competition, but the KHSAA Catastrophic insurance is not in force during those periods before and after the defined season.